 - companies whose registered office or board is registered in another country; under certain conditions and in accordance with the tax regulations of that country.

-- business activity carried out in Poland;
+- business activity performed in Poland;

 - real estate located in Poland, including sales of such real estate.

-Corporation tax rate is 19%.
+Corporate income tax rate is 19%.

 Taxation of natural persons

 In some cases, businesses are required to pay other taxes and local fees, which are a source of revenue for local authorities.
-In the case of taxes on property and means of transport, local authorities have the right to set rates and the relevant relief for these taxes, including tax relief that are part of programmes supporting businesses.
+In case of taxes on property and means of transport, local authorities have the right to set rates and the relevant relief for these taxes, including tax reliefs that are part of programmes supporting businesses.

 Tax on means of transport

 The tax levied on means of transport is also governed by the Local Taxes and Fees Act.

 Tax on civil law transactions is governed by the Tax on Civil Law Transactions Act.

 Companies can submit VAT and tax declarations electronically.
 This option is open to those companies which have an electronic signature and submit the appropriate application form for sending returns electronically.